MaidDragonTohru/The-Scribe/README.md

 idea, randomidea, randidea, ri, randstyle, randomstyle, rs, rg, randgenre, randomgenre: Randomly generates either a single genre or a splicing of two genres.
 This is your best friend for when you're stuck on things to write~!
 (Voices and up) rt, gentype, randtype: The same as above, except it randomly generates Pokémon types instead of genres. rs, randstats, randomstats 'optional BST': Randomly generates a stat build using the Pokémon format.
 If you didn't specify a BST to use, it'll pick a random one.
-(Voices and up) setpoll '[Strawpoll] link': This command will set the specified [Strawpoll] poll as the current poll in the setpoll so that poll can list the poll that's been set in the setpoll.
+(Voices and up) setpoll '[Strawpoll][4] link': This command will set the specified [Strawpoll][4] poll as the current poll in the setpoll so that poll can list the poll that's been set in the setpoll.
 Geez!
 That's a lot of polls!
 poll: Lists the poll that was set in the setpoll. . .
 Let's not start that again.
 endpoll: Ends the poll that was listed in the setpoll, preventing it from being accessed by the poll command.
 It'll also link back to the respective results page for that poll.
-This is why the poll needs to be a [Strawpoll] link.
+This is why the poll needs to be a [Strawpoll][4] link.

 Installation
 ------------